penalara/engineInputGHCFile/schema-doc/ghc-definitions-weeklyvariable.md

 ## allowDiscontinuity

-Indicates if discontinuous sections are allowed, that is, they have sections of other sessions or breaks in between.
+It indicates whether discontinuous sections are allowed, that is, having sections of other class units or breaks in between them.

 `allowDiscontinuity`